 Types of strategies

 Despite the risk, options trading can be advantageous if done correctly.
-There are several strategies traders can use when trading listed options in Hong Kong.
-These include buying call options, selling put options, covered writes, straddles and butterflies.
+Traders can use several strategies when trading listed options in Hong Kong.
+These include buying call options, selling put options, covered writes, straddles, and butterflies.

 Buying call options

 When investors buy a call option, they expect the underlying asset to increase in price.
-If the asset increases, the opportunity has an intrinsic value that the trader can take advantage of.
+If the asset increases, the opportunity has an intrinsic value that the trader can exploit.

 Selling put options